Duke's Master of Engineering Management Online combines the flexibility of remote coursework with the support of fellow students

 Being on the Duke campus enhances communication with faculty, allowing the one-on-one personal interaction necessary to forge strong ties and relationships with mentors.
 Through our residency roundtables and workshops, students build career development skills.
 Finally, social activities planned for these three weeklong stays provide a way to enjoy the camaraderie of classmates.

 One week prior to the start of classes in Fall Year 1

-This residency initiates the MEM Online program.
+Initiates the Duke MEM Online program.
 Program introductions and updates are delivered, expectations are outlined, and students have the opportunity to experience the Duke community.
-Highlights include distance technology/tooling overviews, workshops, faculty interaction, and social activities for MEM Online cohorts and MEM campus students.
+Highlights include distance technology/tooling overviews, workshops, faculty interaction, and social activities for MEM Online cohorts and MEM campus students at Duke.

 One week in July between Years 1 and 2

 This residency provides students an opportunity to reconnect personally with Duke faculty and cohorts.
 Seminars and workshops focusing on professional development and business simulation activities will be required to supplement the remote classroom experience.
 Social activities will further enhance relationship building amongst distance cohorts.